Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Pend Oreille County Corrections is a medium-security detention center located at 331 S Garden Ave Newport, WA which is operated locally by the Pend Oreille County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Pend Oreille Co Jail is a low/medium-security detention center located at 331 S Garden Ave Newport, WA which is operated locally by the Pend Oreille County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
-Pend Oreille County accepts inmates from surrounding towns, municipalities, the US Marshal's Service and the Newport Police Department who do not have their own long-term lock-up.
+Pend Oreille County accepts inmates from surrounding towns, Newport Police Department, and the US Marshal's Service.

 At the time of booking, only a limited amount of property is accepted for inmate storage.
 Property not accepted by the jail is impounded by the arresting agency for safe keeping.
 Forward all questions regarding impounded or safekeeping property to the inmate’s arresting agency.
 The inmate is allowed to release property to a friend or relative within 72 hours of booking or when being transferred to Department of Corrections after sentencing.
 The inmate may request and complete a Property Release Form to release their personal property.